-Because we believe that the Sungevity Solar Lease makes solar affordable.
-Many homeowners who want the benefits of solar energy can't afford the upfront cost associated with a cash system, so with a Sungevity solar lease, we make the upfront investment and absorb all the burdens and risks.
+We believe that Sungevity solar energy plans makes solar affordable.
+Many homeowners who want the benefits of solar energy can't afford the upfront cost associated with a cash system, so with a solar energy plan, we make the upfront investment and absorb all the burdens and risks.
 We pay for the design and installation and are responsible for the system's operation, maintenance, repair and monitoring.
 Customers get solar electricity with locked in price-stability.
 You can go solar with no down payment and you'll save money from Day 1.
-With the Sungevity Solar Lease, the reduction in your monthly energy bill will usually be greater than your Solar Lease payment and on top of the financial benefits, we guarantee the performance of the system, provide proactive monitoring and maintenance, and insure your system against accidental damage.
+With a Sungevity solar energy plan, the reduction in your monthly energy bill will usually be greater than your solar energy plan payment and on top of the financial benefits, provide proactive monitoring and maintenance, and insure your system against accidental damage.

-You may end up selling your home so we make it easy to transfer your Lease to a new homeowner.
-You have several options which are explained in your Lease, including: 1.
-Assigning your Lease to the new homeowner subject to credit check.
-2. Prepaying the remaining Lease payments and assigning the benefits and non-financial obligations (e.g., roof access) to the new homeowner.
+You may end up selling your home so we make it easy to transfer your solar energy plan to a new homeowner.
+You have several options which are explained in your account documentation, including: 1.
+Assigning your energy plan to the new homeowner subject to credit check.
+2. Prepaying the remaining payments and assigning the benefits and non-financial obligations (e.g., roof access) to the new homeowner.
 3. Purchasing the Sungevity solar home system at fair market value.
-4. Terminating the lease and asking us to remove the system.
-All of these details are set forth in your Lease and Performance Guarantee, including applicable renewable energy incentive holding periods and recapture payments.
+4. Terminating the solar energy plan and asking us to remove the system.
+All of these details are set forth in your Sungevity agreement documentation, including applicable renewable energy incentive holding periods and recapture payments.

 Your historical energy consumption is necessary to customize a solar solution that matches your lifestyle, current and future.
 Having it makes our solar iQuote accurate and best predicts the money we can save you by going solar.
 We also need 12 months' historical energy consumption for completion of solar rebates and incentive paperwork.

-Your Sungevity solar lease lasts 20 years.
+Your Sungevity solar energy plan lasts 20 years.
 At the end of the agreement, we make it easy for you to continue with solar, or to have us remove the system.

 Sungevity's service area is growing fast.
 We currently serve most parts of California, Colorado, Connecticut, Arizona, Massachusetts, New York, New Jersey, Maryland, and Delaware.

-We offer a number of affordable payment options, including a $0 money down solar lease, a pre-paid lease or fixed payment lease.
+We offer a number of affordable payment options, including a $0 money down solar lease, a pre-paid lease, fixed payment lease, and a Power Purchase Agreement (PPA).
 We can also help you finance a solar system with a home equity loan (HELOC).
-Request your free solar iQuote at www.sungevity.com to learn whether solar is right for you.
+Request your free solar iQuote at www.sungevity.com/get-your-iquote to learn whether solar is right for you.
 After we've consulted with you about your current (and future) energy use, we use our remote proprietary design tool to engineer a custom solar solution for your home.
 We then complete all of the paperwork on your behalf.
 We use the best local solar experts to install your solar system, turn-key and hassle-free.